endoflife-date/endoflife.date/products/suse-manager.md

 ---

-> [SUSE Manager](https://www.suse.com/products/suse-manager/) is an open source infrastructure management solution designed to simplify and secure your entire mixed Linux environment - at the core, on the edge or in the cloud(s).
-Maintain infrastructure security & compliance at any scale - from 10 to 1 million clients - from a single console.
+> [SUSE Manager](https://www.suse.com/products/suse-manager/) is an open source infrastructure management solution designed to simplify and secure a mixed Linux environment.
+It uses the Salt configuration management system to manage clients, deploy patches and packages, and report changes at scale.

 {: .warning }